Pandora: Documentation en: Password Encryption

-- Edit the /etc/pandora/pandora_server.conf file and add the following option (note that there are no quotes around the passphrase):
+- Edit the /etc/pandora/pandora_server.conf file and add the following option (note that there are no quotes around the password):

-Do not forget to restart the Pandora FMS Server after the changes have been made.
+Do not forget to restart the Pandora FMS Server after the changes have been saved.

 1.3 Configuration in an existing Pandora FMS installation

 Configure password encryption following the steps required for a newly installed Pandora FMS.
-At this point any new passwords configured in the Pandora FMS Console will be stored in the database encrypted, but already existing passwords must be encrypted too.
-To achieve that run the script:
+At this point, any new passwords configured in the Pandora FMS Console will be stored in the database encrypted, but already existing passwords must be encrypted too.
+To achieve it, run the following script:

 The script will refuse to run a second time, otherwise passwords would become corrupted.

-Changing the encryption passphrase is possible in case it gets compromised.
+Changing the encryption password is possible in case it gets compromised.
 First, passwords in the database must be decrypted:

 /usr/bin/pandora_encrypt_db -d /etc/pandora/pandora_server.conf

-Then, after changing the encryption passphrase (as described in the configuration in a newly installed Pandora FMS section), they can be encrypted again:
+Then, after changing the encryption password (as described in the configuration in a newly installed Pandora FMS section), they can be encrypted again: